 The researchers conclusion was simple.
 “Alcohol consumption has a causal role in not only increasing HDL cholesterol levels but also decreasing LDL cholesterol levels.”1

 Postmenopausal women participated in an eight-week controlled diet experiment.
 The control group drank no alcohol.
 One group consumed one drink per day.
 The third group had two drinks daily.
 The energy provided by the three diets was the same.
-After the diet, the researchers compated the HDL and LDL levels of the latter groups to those of the control group.
+After the diet, the researchers tested the HDL and LDL levels.
+Then they compared the latter groups to those of the control group.

 Other researchers found better HDL levels among nonsmoking men and women who had at least seven drinks weekly.
 Then the researchers compared them to nonsmoking abstainers.
 The participants averaged 32 years of age.